9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ## Constraints on our decoder

-Before we talk about decoding, let\'s set a few practical limits on what kinds of barcode image we can work with.
+Before we talk about decoding, let's set a few practical limits on what kinds of barcode image we can work with.

 Phone cameras and webcams generally output JPEG images, but writing a JPEG decoder would take us several chapters.
-We\'ll simplify our parsing problem by handling the netpbm file format.
+We'll simplify our parsing problem by handling the netpbm file format.
 We will use the parsing combinators we developed earlier, in [Chapter 10, *Code case study: parsing a binary data format*](10-parsing-a-binary-data-format.org).

-We\'d like to deal with real images from the kinds of cheap, fixed-focus cameras that come with low-end cell phones.
+We'd like to deal with real images from the kinds of cheap, fixed-focus cameras that come with low-end cell phones.
 These images tend to be out of focus, noisy, low in contrast, and of poor resolution.
-Fortunately, it\'s not hard to write code that can handle noisy, defocused VGA-resolution (640x480) images with terrible contrast ratios.
-We\'ve verified that the code in this chapter captures barcodes from real books, using pictures taken by authentically mediocre cameras.
+Fortunately, it's not hard to write code that can handle noisy, defocused VGA-resolution (640x480) images with terrible contrast ratios.
+We've verified that the code in this chapter captures barcodes from real books, using pictures taken by authentically mediocre cameras.

-We will avoid any image processing heroics, because that\'s another chapter-consuming subject.
-We won\'t correct perspective.
+We will avoid any image processing heroics, because that's another chapter-consuming subject.
+We won't correct perspective.
 Neither will we sharpen images taken from too near to the subject, which causes narrow bars to fade out; or from too far, which causes adjacent bars to blur together.